hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 See the [Glossary entry on Teleportation](../glossary/Locomotion/Teleportation.md) for definitions.

-A good teleportation system
+A good teleportation system...
-- Intuitive
+- is intuitive
-- forgettable
+- is forgettable
-- Clear indications of valid and invalid locations
+- clearly indicates valid and invalid destinations
-- Very hard to accidentally select the wrong destination
+- makes it very hard to accidentally select the wrong destination
+- does not have an overly noisy/bright/distracting Destination marker/parabola marker.
-- Destination marker/parabola marker are not overly noisy/bright/distracting and "fit in" to the design of the world
+- Has a destination marker that "fits in" to the design of the world
-- The player will know where they end up, and are not disoriented
+- informs the player will know where they end up, limits "where am I" disorientation
+- has a limited range that is appropriate for the environment
-- Does not obstruct other mechanics
+- does not obstruct other mechanics
-- Limits motion sickness
+- minimizes motion sickness
+- does not limit the player needlessly
+- allows for fine-tuned adjustment, for example
+- can optionally show a room overlay (for granular teleportation systems)

 ## Staying out of the way
 My personal favorite design implementation of teleportation is from Owlchemy Labs **Vacation Simulator**.
 It's zone-based teleportation that selects the next direction from gaze direction and a button press.
 The system gets out of the way and is forgotten as much as possible.
 If you were to talk about all of the mechanics in Vacation Simulator, you may forget to mention teleportation at all.
 It's easy to forget about.
 For such an immersion-breaking mechanic, that's a good thing.
 One wants the player to be focused on the experience, not on magical glowing parabolas or on selecting a destination that won't have them bonking real-world walls.